The Best Baby Gyms and Baby Activity Centers

 There are a few things to keep in mind when choosing a baby activity center.
-Make sure it’s stable and won’t tip ever, especially if you have a very active child.
+Make sure it’s stable and won’t tip over, ever, especially if you have a very active child.
 Opt for activity centers with removable toys that you can rotate out to keep your child engaged.
-You’ll thank yourself later for choosing one with a seat that’s easy to clean and small enough to not take over your whole living room.
+You’ll thank yourself later for choosing an activity center with a seat that’s easy to clean and small enough to not take over your whole living room.
 If you’re sensitive to repetitive annoying sounds — too late!
 (We kid) It’s unlikely you’ll get through parenthood unscathed by kiddie music, but there are certain baby activity centers that are quieter and less obnoxious.

 This baby activity center has a spinning seat and four moveable activity pods for 360 degrees of play.
 Plus it grows with your baby.
 It has four activity pods that snap together or pull apart, providing a variety of toys to spin, click, teethe, flip, stack, sort, rattle, and roll.
 It turns into a toddler table when you remove the seat.
-And it has a ton of textures, bright colors, and rattle sounds engage your baby's tactile and visual senses.
+And it has a ton of textures, bright colors, and rattle sounds to engage your baby's tactile and visual senses.
 The maximum recommended weight when using it as an activity center is 40 pounds.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.